 This section of the Privacy menu controls which Facebook users can look you up, via either the email address or the phone number you provided when you signed up for Facebook.
 It also controls whether or not search engines outside of Facebook can link to your profile.

-For both the email and phone number “look me up” settings, you have three choices: “Everyone,” “Friends of friends” and “Friends.”
-In the absence of a “No one” option, I’d suggest “Friends.”
+For both the email and phone number “look me up” settings, now have four choices: “Everyone,” “Friends of friends,” “Friends,” and “Only me.”
+If you want to keep your Facebook profile completely private, I suggest selecting “Only me.”
 This is as tightly as you can lock both of these settings down.

 As for the “Do you want search engines outside of Facebook to link to your profile?” setting, it depends on what you’re trying to accomplish with your Facebook profile.

 If you’re trying to gain publicity for your business or project, or you’re just trying to get your name out there, allow search engines to link to your profile.
-If you’re just hooking up with friends and family, don’t allow this.
+If you’re just connecting with friends and family, don’t allow this.

 Either way, your profile can still be found by users searching via Facebook.

-Facebook’s Timeline and Tagging settings control who can add things to your timeline, who can see things on your timeline, and what tags other users can add to posts and photos.
+Facebook’s Profile and Tagging settings control who can add things to your timeline, who can see things on your timeline, and what tags other users can add to posts and photos.

-In the “Who can add things to my timeline?” section, you can control whether or not to allow your Facebook friends to add items to your Facebook Timeline.
+In the “Who can post on your profile?” section, you can control whether or not to allow your Facebook friends to add items on your profile.

 If allowed, friends can post things like a Happy Birthday greeting on your Timeline, or your Timeline will show when they tag you in a post.
 Setting it to “Only me” locks down your account to only allow your own posts to appear in your Timeline.

-Also in the “Who can add things to my timeline?” section is the ability to set whether or not you want to review posts friends tag you in before they appear on your Timeline.
+Also, in the “Tagging” section is the ability to set whether or not you want to review posts friends tag you in before they appear on your Timeline.
 If this is enabled, you will be required to review each post by others to your Timeline.

 This setting only controls what is allowed to display on your Timeline.
 Any posts you’re tagged in will still appear in Facebook search, News Feed, and other places around the Facebook network.